b4dger/documentation/source/getting_started.rst

 .. _instances: https://app.objectrocket.com/instances

-Add a ACL
+Add an ACL
 ~~~~~~~~~~~~~~~~~~~~~~

 An ACL allows access from an outside network into the ObjectRocket system.
 It's based on an CIDR type IP address mask.
 ObjectRocket makes it easy to manage your ACL lists.
 Head to the `instances`_ page then click on the instance you would like to add a ACL to.
 Select the ACL tab, and the add ACL button.
 ACL's are granted to an instance, so they allow access to every database in that instance.
 Enter the IP address of your client, and a brief description.
 The description just helps you keep track of what rules you have already created easily.
-If you don't know the address of your client, appserver, or webserver you can get it's address using this technique:
+If you don't know the address of your client, appserver, or webserver you can get its address using this technique:

 .. code-block:: bash